 The case measures 40 mm in diameter by 12.99 mm thick.
 The length is approximately 47.5 mm, and the lugs allow for a 20 mm strap.
 It wears very well, sitting nice and flat.
 At 78.9 grams, it is very light, which also adds to the comfort factor.
 Overall, this watch is a great size for my approximately 7.5″ wrist.

 In-between the lugs and on the case flanks are polished, along with the crown.
 The top of the lugs are brushed, and the edges are straight (not beveled like on a Submariner, for example).
 I would have liked to see the beveled case edges, but I am sure that is one feature limited by the price point.

 Naturally, the crown and caseback are screwed in and sealed with gaskets.
-Water-resistance is not super deep, but 100 meters is more than the majority of us will ever need and does meet the minimum ISO 6425 specification.
+The water resistance rating is not super deep, but 100 meters is more than the majority of us will ever need and does meet the minimum ISO 6425 specification.

 On top of the middle case is the unidirectional 0-60-minute bezel with a luminous dot inside the triangle at zero (the original Oris 1965 diver had a bidirectional bezel).
 The bezel is in black steel with a black aluminum insert.
 A domed sapphire crystal with an interior anti-glare coating protects the dial and gives the watch its vintage feel.

 The Sixty Five features a curved, black glossy finish dial with printed luminous indexes, and Arabic numerals at 12, 3, 6, and 9 o’clock.
 Inside of the hour ring is a white printed inner minute ring, similar to the original 1965 model.
 The baton-shaped hour and minute hands are nickel with a luminescent treatment.
 The lollipop sweep second hand also features luminescent paint.